jono3030/dotfiles/README.md

-# Stow-structured dotfiles
+# dotfiles

-Repo for dotfiles managed with Stow.
+Manage with Stow.